Zespół Studiów Europejskich

 PROF. JÓZEF NIŻNIK – Born on March 13, 1943 in Łańcut, Poland.
 In 1961-1966 studied philosophy and sociology at the University of Warsaw.
 Since 1973 employed in the Institute of Philosophy and Sociology at the Polish Academy of Sciences.
 In 1971 Ph.D. in philosophy.
 In 1980 habilitation on the basis of the thesis: “Object of knowledge in social sciences” .
 In 1992 receives state title of professor.
 In 1976/1977 and 1984/1985 visiting professor in the State University of New York at Stony Brook.
 Co-founder and professor of the international Graduate School for Social Research at the Institute of Philosophy and Sociology of the Polish Academy of Sciences in Warsaw.
 Most of his research work has been devoted to the science policy, theory of knowledge and the border-line of philosophy and sociology, e.g. to the philosophy of social sciences and sociology of knowledge.
 Since 1987 collaborates with the Club of Rome and gets involved in international relations problems, global problems and the problems of integration of Europe.
 Member of the Committee for the Future Studies, “Poland 2000 Plus”, at the Board of the Polish Academy of Sciences.
 Over 100 publications in Polish and English in philosophy, methodology of social sciences, sociology of knowledge and since 1989 in global problems, international relations and the problems of European integration.

 KATARZYNA ANDREJUK is Associate Professor at the Institute of Philosophy and Sociology.
-Her professional interests include multiculturalism, migrations, European Union and Europeanisation.
+She was a member of the European Studies Unit until 2022.
+Since 2022 she has been leading Sociology of Migration Unit at IFIS PAN.
+Her professional interests include entrepreneurship, migrations, European Union and Europeanisation.
 She graduated from the University of Warsaw (MA) and Queen Mary University of London (LLM).
 She obtained her PhD degrees in sociology (from the University of Warsaw) and law (from the Institute of Law Studies, Polish Academy of Sciences).
 Her habilitation in sociology explored the significance of Ukrainian migrant entrepreneurship in Poland (“Ukrainian entrepreneurs in Poland.
 Structure and agency in the settlement process“, IFIS PAN, Warsaw 2017).
-She worked as a visiting scholar at the European University Institute in Florence (Migration Policy Institute), Herder Institute in Marburg, and Helsinki University (Ruralia Institute).
-She is head of the Sociology of Migration Committee of the Polish Sociological Association (since 2019) and head of the Research Ethics Committee at the IPS PAS (since 2020).
+She worked as a visiting scholar at the European University Institute in Florence (Migration Policy Institute), Herder Institute in Marburg, Helsinki University (Ruralia Institute), and University College London.
+She is head of the Sociology of Migration Committee of the Polish Sociological Association and head of the Research Ethics Committee at the IPS PAS.

 JOANNA FOMINA (PhD) is Assistant Professor at the Institute of Philosophy and Sociology of the Polish Academy of Sciences, Warsaw.
 She earned a Master’s degree in English from Jagiellonian University, Cracow; a Master’s degree in British Studies from Humboldt University, Berlin; and her Ph.D. in sociology from the Polish Academy of Sciences.
 She worked as Migration Expert at the OSCE Office for Democratic Institutions and Human Rights and also coordinated the Europe without Barriers international coalition of NGOs working toward EU visa liberalization for the Eastern Partnership countries.
 Her academic interests include the sociology of EU integration, migration and migrant integration policies, Euroscepticism and populist polarisation, EU-Russia relations, migrant political participation and democratization processes in Central and Eastern Europe.